 Leonardo Da Vinci: Leonardo Da Vinci was an Italian Renaissance architect, musician, anatomist, inventor, engineer, sculptor, geometre, and painter.
 Leonardo is famous for his masterly paintings, such as The Last Supper and Mona Lisa.
 He is also known for designing many inventions that anticipated modern technology but were rarely constructed in his lifetime.

 Leonardo Da Vinci: Leonardo was born on April 15, 1452, in the small town of Vinci, near Florence, in Tuscany.
 He was the son of a wealthy Florentine notary and a peasant woman.
 In the mid-1460s, the family settled in Florence, where Leonardo was given the best education that Florence, a major intellectual and artistic centre of Italy, could offer.
 He rapidly advanced socially and intellectually.
 He was handsome, persuasive in conversation, and a fine musician and improviser.

 In about 1466, he was apprenticed as a garzone (studio boy) to Andrea del Verrocchio, the leading Florentine painter and sculptor of his days.
 In Verrocchio’s workshop, Leonardo was introduced to many activities, from the painting of altarpieces and panel pictures to the creation of large sculptural projects in marble and bronze.

-About Life of Leonardo Da Vinci
+Leonardo Da Vinci About Life History

 In 1472, he was admitted to the painters’ guild of Florence, and in 1476, he was still considered Verrocchio’s assistant.
 In Verrocchio’s Baptism of Christ (c.
 1470, Uffizi, Florence), the kneeling angel in the left of the painting is by Leonardo.